 The Scotiabank SCENE Visa Cards

 The Scotiabank SCENE Visa is the loyalty program’s credit card.
 Use this card to accumulate SCENE points on every purchase.
-There is also a student version of the card, with the exact same earn rates and welcome bonus.
+There is also a student version of the card, with the exact same earn rates but a different welcome bonus.
 This is what you will earn:

 - 1 point per dollar spent,